harryaskham/scrabrudo/README.md

 ```

 Which would compute enough of the table for 2 player, 5 tiles each play - since it will cover all possibilities of searching for any valid substring within 5 tiles.
 This runs 1000 trials per subword.

+The game ships with a lookup table, so no need to regenerate, but the larger the table, the larger the words can be.